HRangelov/A-Gallery/README.md

 * Like (thumbs up) functionality (only for registered users)
 * Comment section for every painting (only for registered users)
-* Browsing through the list of published paintings TODOs
+* Browsing through the list of published paintings
-* Admin part with full CRUD functionality.

 There are two levels of access:
-*Registered user - CRUD of created by the user content *Anonymous user - limited read functionalities
+* Registered user - CRUD of created by the user content
+* Anonymous user - limited read functionalities

 ## Status
 Project is: _in progress_